mAdrls/PRODIGY_WD_01/README.md

 ## 🔹 Features
 ✅ Fully responsive design (works on desktop, tablet, and mobile)
 ✅ Fixed navigation bar with hover effects.
-✅ Interactive menu that changes color on scroll
+✅ Interactive menu that changes color on scroll.
 ✅ Mobile-friendly hamburger menu

 ## 🛠️ Technologies Used